Create a File System

 You are advised to use an independent security group for an SFS Turbo file system to isolate it from service nodes.

 The security group rule configuration affects the normal access and use of SFS Turbo.
 For details about how to configure a security group rule, see section "Adding a Security Group Rule" in the Virtual Private Cloud User Guide.
-After an SFS Turbo file system is created, the system automatically enables the security group port required by the NFS protocol in the SFS Turbo file system.
-This ensures that the SFS Turbo file system can be accessed by your ECS and prevents file system mounting failures.
+After an SFS Turbo file system is created, the system automatically enables the security group port required by the NFS protocol.
+This ensures that the SFS Turbo file system can be accessed by your servers and prevents file system mounting failures.
 The inbound ports required by the NFS protocol are ports 111, 2049, 2051, 2052, and 20048.
 If you need to change the enabled ports, go to the VPC console, choose Access Control > Security Groups, locate the target security group, and change the ports.

 -